 The Programs Committee develops meaningful opportunities for the Trustees to become better informed about the University of California, Berkeley; its programs, operations, challenges and opportunities.
 As the campus increasingly relies on philanthropic support, the Committee provides venues for campus leaders to acquaint philanthropic leaders with the campus and its programs while seeking their advice and perspective as they lead the campus forward.
 The purpose of this exchange is to help the campus be more effective in its external relationships and to encourage a robust environment for engagement and philanthropic support.
 In addition, the Programs Committee supports enhancement of stewardship and contributes to activities that provide peer stewardship of donors.
 It also supports strategic initiatives related to the Campaign and the campus’ relationship with the state and federal government.

-The Nominating Committee oversees the nomination process for Trustees and executive officers.
+The Nominations Committee oversees the nomination process for Trustees and executive officers.
 The Committee convenes each year to review candidates for Trusteeship.
 They recommend the Trustee election slate to the full board on an annual basis.

 The Audit Committee reviews and recommends for approval, the fiduciary documents for both the Foundation and the Berkeley Endowment Management Company (BEMCO).
 The draft audit and the 990 tax forms are vetted on behalf of the larger Foundation body on an annual basis.
 The Committee also evaluates and recommends an independent auditor every year and negotiates fees on behalf of the Foundation.
 The committee works closely with the financial staff at the Foundation and confers with the independent auditor to satisfy that the financial affairs of the charitable organization are in order.